 Healthy futures start with healthy beginnings, but not every mom gets the care she needs to deliver that healthy start to herself and the baby she loves.
 There are vast disparities in maternal health care based on where a mom lives, her ability to pay and the color of her skin.

 That’s unacceptable, and it’s why What to Expect Project started #BumpDay.
-Held annually the third Wednesday in July, the goal of #BumpDay is to raise awareness about the need for equitable care for every mom, everywhere, and to urge elected representatives to take action to support safe pregnancies and healthy babies.
+Held annually each July, the goal of #BumpDay is to raise awareness about the need for equitable care for every mom, everywhere, and to urge elected representatives to take action to support safe pregnancies and healthy babies.

 Take action on the topic you care about most